 Students are expected to maintain a GPA acceptable for graduate level work and progress.
 A graduate student who accumulates two grades below 3.0 in his or her graduate courses will be placed on probation.
 A student earning a third grade below 3.0 will be dismissed from the graduate program.
+Grades below a 3.0 are not acceptable for meeting degree requirements, so any student earning a grade less than 3.0 will need to repeat that course in order to achieve an acceptable grade for graduation.

-NOTE: It is the graduate student's responsibility to register for Graduation (GRD-OOO- B) the same semester they enroll in the final course required for their degree.
-The student is encouraged to contact their advisor at the time of registration for a preliminary audit to be sure all requirements will be met.
+NOTE: It is the graduate student's responsibility to register for Graduation (GRD-OOO-B) the same semester they enroll in the final course required for their degree.
+Students must be fully admitted to their degree program in order to register for GRD-OOO-B. Students not fully accepted into the degree must contact the Student Service Center to obtain information on missing admissions documents.
+The student is strongly encouraged to contact their advisor at the time of registration for a preliminary audit to be sure all requirements will be met.
 The deadline for registering for graduation is 90 days prior to the next processing date for degree completion.
 Graduation is processed at the end of each term, however ceremonies are only held in May and September.

-Students accepted into a master's degree program may transfer a maximum of six graduate credits from an approved and accredited college or university as long as they meet all of the requirements identified in the University-wide Transfer Credits section of this document and the specific criteria below.
+Students accepted into a master's degree program may transfer a maximum of six graduate credits from an approved and regionally accredited U.S. college or university as long as they meet all of the requirements identified in the University-wide Transfer Credits section of this document and the specific criteria below.
 This transfer credit limit is per student not per program.
 This means that students may only transfer a total of six credits into Wilkes at the master's level regardless of the number of master's degrees they choose to complete.
-The Director of Operations will make the final determination regarding transfer credits and whether they will count as elective credits or qualify to replace required courses.
+The Department Chair will make the final determination regarding transfer credits and whether they will count as elective credits or qualify to replace required courses.
+Students must complete the Request for Transfer Credit form to initiate the transfer process for courses taken prior to entering Wilkes University.
+In addition, students must be admitted to the degree program in order for transfer credits to be posted to their Wilkes transcript.

 In order for courses to count as electives, they must meet the academic intent of the student's masters program or be aligned to their respective professional assignment.
-Each transfer request is handled on a case-by-case basis and the student may be asked to produce a course syllabus and/or a letter justifying his/her request.
+External courses requested to transfer as required courses in the student's program must align with the content of the Wilkes course.
+Each transfer request is handled on a case-by-case basis and the student will be asked to produce a course syllabus and/or a letter justifying his/her request.

-Students desiring to take courses from another college or university while enrolled in the Wilkes program must submit a pre-approval to transfer graduate credit form prior to registering for such courses.
+Students desiring to take courses from another college or university while enrolled in the Wilkes program must submit the Request to Transfer Credit form prior to registering for such courses.
 Failure to submit the proper paperwork may result in the inability to transfer those credits.

-All forms are available on the Graduate Education web site: www.wilkes.edu/GradEd under 'Transfer Credit Info.'
+The required form is available on the Graduate Education web site: www.wilkes.edu/GradEd under 'Transfer Credit Info.'
 An official transcript must be received before any approved transfer credits can be posted to your Wilkes transcript.
-For more information see Transfer Credits in the General Information section at the beginning of this Graduate Bulletin.
+For more information, see Transfer Credits in the General Information section at the beginning of this Graduate Bulletin.